In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Soak the porcini mushrooms

-While the porcini soak, prepare the sweet potatoes and chard.
+While the porcini soak, prepare the sweet potatoes.

 Prep and cook the sweet potatoes and chard

 - Scrub or peel the sweet potatoes.
-Trim the ends and cut the potatoes in half lengthwise, then crosswise into ¼-inch-thick half-moons.
+Trim the ends; cut the potatoes in half lengthwise, then crosswise into ¼-inch-thick half-moons.

-While the sweet potatoes and chard cook, prepare the gremolata.
+While the potatoes and chard cook, prepare the gremolata.